 On this project you will be working closely with Romanians on a daily basis.
 To be able to make the most of this opportunity it is highly recommended that you learn some Romanian before departure.
 A little will go a long way- and a good amount will go even further!
 Some of the local staff will have limited English and really appreciate you trying.
 There are many good resources online as well as books and online aids to help you learn.
 Noroc!

-Wifi is available for free in the flat, however you will need a device to connect to it.
+Wifi is available for free in the flat.
 There are also plenty of WiFi hotspots in town.
-Some of these are free, while others charge about £1 per hour.
+Most of these are free.

 Very good reception in Brasov and at the bear sanctuary.